All About Animalympics

 Being brave again and boosted by the positive responses I’d already had, I reached out to Adam Hills’ agent, which is how Adam came to read the closing ceremony verses of my Animalympics poem.

 There’s definitely merit in the “if you don’t ask, you don’t get” saying!

 The wonderful verse readings came in one by one, and I quickly had to learn how to edit videos together.
-The plan was to ask supporters for donations via a Animalympics GoFundMe campaign.
-Donors would then receive a daily link to a video during each day of the missing Olympics.
+Using a GoFundMe campaign, supporters gave donations in exchange for receiving a video during each day of the missing Olympics.
 Together we raised over £700 which was shared between a number of zoos across the UK.

 Creating a Book